 Creators using Payhip also benefit from automated VAT calculations and reporting for EU and UK sales.
 The platform collects and remits the correct amounts directly to tax authorities.
 For other regions, Payhip provides tools to set up custom tax rates and collect taxes based on your customer's location, though you'll need to handle the actual tax reporting yourself.

-Contacting Payhip: Customer service avenues
+Contacting Payhip: customer service avenues

-To the company's credit, their contact details are easy to find, being displayed prominently on the welcome banner, and as a link in the footer on all pages of the website.
+The contact details are easy to find, being displayed prominently on the welcome banner, and as a link in the footer on all pages of the website.
 Still, there is no option to call Payhip, meaning that you have to rely on email support, which is not ideal when you're running a business through the platform.

 Unfortunately, customer feedback is mixed, with a 3.1 out of 5-star review on Trust Pilot.
 Many customers report slow page loading times and other minor issues with the platform.